 Contest Rules and Details:

-- To qualify for prize entry – each school must have a minimum of 10 students registered and in attendance the day of the event (March 23rd, 2024).
+2. To qualify for the prize, your school must have a minimum of 10 students registered and in attendance at the Summit.

 Event Details